×

 When we asked people living in Malaysia what life is like and how people spend their time, they said:

 "Expatriates and digital nomads in Malaysia enjoy an exciting and vibrant lifestyle.
 The country is filled with diverse cultures, religions, and attractions, offering plenty of opportunities to experience something new.
 Malaysians also tend to be incredibly friendly and welcoming, making it easy to make new friends.
 Expats and digital nomads can get around the country easily with its well-maintained transportation network, allowing them to explore and take in the sights.
 The cost of living is also relatively affordable, meaning expats and digital nomads can enjoy life here without breaking the bank.
-With its pleasant climate and beautiful scenery, Malaysia is the perfect destination for expats and digital nomads looking for a unique and fulfilling lifestyle," said one person in Malaysia.
+With its pleasant climate and beautiful scenery, Malaysia is the perfect destination for expats and digital nomads looking for a unique and fulfilling lifestyle," remarked one member in Malaysia.

 Learn MoreGet Quote